 Learn how to sew a big star quilt using half square triangles!
 This fast and easy (and free) throw quilt pattern uses my shortcut method for sewing two half square triangles (HST’s) at one time.
-After you have sewn all of the half square triangles you need, you’ll sew them together with some extra background pieces.
 And guess what – this free basic quilt pattern makes a beautiful holiday quilt too!

 If you love this, check out other sewing ideas on my page of Free Quilt Patterns.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The instructions that follow contain everything you will need to make the Big Star Quilt and it is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The formatted-for-printing PDF download for $2 is totally optional.
+The formatted-for-printing PDF download for $3 is totally optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 With big 8” half square triangles, this 64”x64” throw quilt is a larger version of my Half Square Triangle Star Baby Quilt Pattern.
 Both of these beautiful quilts are perfect for a beginner (or an experienced quilter in need of a quick quilt).
+After you have sewn all of the half square triangles you need, you’ll sew them together with some extra background pieces.
 There is no sashing to slow you down.

 The quilting cotton fabrics I used are from various Tilda Fabrics collections that I had in my fabric stash plus a bright coral solid as my background fabric.